-Two days ago, a recruiter reached out about a Lead Network Security Engineer role at a major utility company.
+Two days ago, a recruiter reached out about a Lead Network Security Engineer role at Manitoba Hydro.
 I had no current resume.
 No incorporated business to accept contract work.
-And limited runway before my severance ran out.
+And about 10 weeks of runway before my severance ran out.

 Today, I have a polished, role-targeted resume and GoodFields Inc. is incorporated and registered with the federal government.